Toloka/docs/en/template-builder/templates/video-moderation.md

   {% endcut %}

-- [field.button-radio-group](../reference/field.button-radio-group.md): Adds a group of buttons for answer options.
+- [field.button-radio-group](../reference/field.button-radio-group.md): Adds buttons for selecting an answer option.

   The [condition.required](../reference/condition.required.md) component inside the `validation` property checks if at least one option is selected.